Drywall Installation: Process, Materials, and Contractors

 Contractor classification: Drywall contractors operate under specialty subcontractor licenses in most states.
 Licensing is administered at the state level — for example, California's Contractors State License Board (CSLB) classifies drywall under the C-9 Drywall license category.
 Work exceeding the unlicensed contractor threshold (set at $500 in California per CSLB statute) requires a licensed contractor.

 Type X vs. Type C board: Type X board contains glass fibers for fire resistance and achieves a one-hour assembly rating in standard configurations.
-Type C board includes additional vermiculite or glass fibers and maintains its integrity longer under thermal cycling, making it the required specification in certain IBC Table 722 assembly listings.
-Substituting Type X for Type C in a listed assembly constitutes a code violation.
+Type C board includes additional vermiculite or glass fibers and maintains its integrity longer under thermal cycling, making it the required specification in certain IBC Table 722 assembly providers.
+Substituting Type X for Type C in a verified assembly constitutes a code violation.

 References